 “Oh yes.
 It’s classic."

-He flipped up one negative and snapped it into a lightbox on the wall.
+He flipped up one negative and snapped it into a light-box on the wall.
 "See these lesions, here on the brain?"
 He snapped up another negative.
-"And there’s a clear one, in the cervical spinal cord.”
+"And there’s a clear one, on the cervical spinal cord.”
 She peered over his shoulder anxiously.
 They were just faint, cloudy spots.
 They looked like distant galaxies.

 Dr. Harvey sat down behind his very large walnut desk and leaned back comfortably.

 She waited a minute, in case he had more to add.
-She asked, hesitantly, “Okay. . .
+Then she asked, hesitantly, “Okay. . .
 What’s the next step?”

 “Next?
 Oh. . . well, I’m sure you’ve done the research.
-I find that most patients do.
+I find that most patients have.
 We need to get you started on one of the ABC drugs.”

-“But you just confirmed my diagnosis, and I’m just learning about this!
-That's why I came to you.
+“But you confirmed my diagnosis only now.
+That's why I came to you, and I’m just learning about this!
 I'm really concerned about side effects from the medications.
-I read about injection-site infections, the headaches, vertigo, fatigue, and flu-like symptoms.”
+I've read about injection-site infections, the headaches, vertigo, fatigue, and flu-like symptoms, and I'm experiencing these symptoms already from the MS.”

 “Yes, well. . .
 You should talk to the nurse about that.
-She works with patients on managing the medications. "
+She works with patients on managing their medications. "

-"Aren’t there alternatives?
-Other things I can do?
-What about changing my diet, and avoiding allergens?
+"Aren’t there other things I can do?
+What about changing my diet, avoiding allergens, reducing inflammation?
 I already gave up wheat and dairy after I was hospitalized.
 I’ve been reading about how critical vitamins and essential fatty acids are.
 Which ones really help?
 And what about exercise and dieting?
 I could lose weight."

-"We do find that the placebo effect has some value.
-Patients who make the changes you’re talking about, and really follow through on them, often see some improvement.”
+"Well, we do find that the placebo effect has some value.
+Patients who make the lifestyle changes you’re talking about, and really follow through on them, often see some improvement.”

 “How much improvement are you talking about?”